JacobParent7/Eurorack-PSU/README.md

 # Eurorack-PSU
 This repository has the KiCAD design files for my +12/-12V Eurorack PSU PCB.
-It also includes to BOM, CPL, and compressed GERBER files to order directly from a PCB Fab.
+It also includes the BOM, CPL, and compressed GERBER files to order directly from a PCB Fab.

 Schemetic Design